Pa. Senate candidate McCormick earned $22M as hedge fund CEO - NewsBreak

 McCormick listed more than 160 assets with value, including stocks, mutual funds, corporate and government bonds and real estate, on a disclosure that he filed after business hours on Friday of the Easter holiday weekend.

 He owns homes in Dallas and New York City worth a combined $10 million to $50 million.
-Together, those properties generated rental income of $200,000 to $2 million, according to the disclosure, which requires candidates to provide a range and not an exact value.
-McCormick also has a ranch in Colorado and his family's farm outside Bloomsburg, Pennsylvania.
-He listed a principal residence in Pittsburgh, pegging its value at $1 million to $5 million.
+Together, those properties generated rental income of $200,000 to $2 million, according to the disclosure , which requires candidates to provide a range and not an exact value.
+McCormick also has a ranch in Colorado and his family’s farm outside Bloomsburg, Pennsylvania.
+He listed a principal residence in Pittsburgh, pegging its value at $1 million to $5 million.abc27 Pennsylvania GOP Senate Debate: What are your questions for the candidates?

 McCormick has touted his Pennsylvania roots, calling himself “Pennsylvanian true” as he describes growing up on his family’s Christmas tree farm.
 McCormick has also continued to hitch himself to Donald Trump even after the former president recently endorsed Oz, who quit his eponymous TV show to run for Senate.